PostScript: Use as a display system

 However, PostScript was written with printing in mind, and had numerous features that made it unsuitable for direct use in an interactive display system.
 In particular, PS was based on the idea of collecting up PS commands until the showpage command was seen, at which point all of the commands read up to that point were interpreted and output.
-In an interactive system this was clearly not appropriate.
-Nor did PS have any sort of interactivity built in; for example, supporting hit detection for mouse interactivity obviously did not apply when PS was being used on a printer.
+In an interactive system, this was clearly not appropriate, nor did PS have any sort of interactivity built in; for example, supporting hit detection for mouse interactivity obviously did not apply when PS was being used on a printer.

 When Steve Jobs left Apple and started NeXT, he pitched Adobe on the idea of using PS as the display system for his new workstation computers.
 The result was Display PostScript, or DPS.
 DPS added basic functionality to improve performance by changing many string lookups into 32 bit integers, adding support for direct output with every command, and adding functions to allow the GUI to inspect the diagram.
 Additionally, a set of "bindings" was provided to allow PS code to be called directly from the C programming language.
 NeXT used these bindings in their NeXTStep system to provide an object oriented graphics system.
 Although DPS was written in conjunction with NeXT, Adobe sold it commercially and it was a common feature of most Unix workstations in the 1990s.

 Sun Microsystems took another approach, creating NeWS.
 Instead of DPS's concept of allowing PS to interact with C programs, NeWS instead extended PS into a language suitable for running the entire GUI of a computer.
 Sun added a number of new commands for timers, mouse control, interrupts and other systems needed for interactivity, and added data structures and language elements to allow it to be completely object oriented internally.
 A complete GUI, three in fact, were written in NeWS and provided for a time on their workstations.
 However, the ongoing efforts to standardize the X11 system led to its introduction and widespread use on Sun systems, and NeWS never became widely used.

 Portable Document Format

-The PDF and PostScript share the same imaging model and both documents are mutually convertible to each other.
+PDF and PostScript share the same imaging model, and both documents are mutually convertible to each other.
 Both documents produce the same result when printed.
-The difference between the PDF and PostScript is that the PDF lacks the general-purpose programming language framework of the PostScript language.
+The difference between PDF and PostScript is that PDF lacks the general-purpose programming language framework of the PostScript language.
 A PDF document is a static data structure made for efficient access and embeds navigational information suitable for interactive viewing.